SIMPler realisation of Scalar Dark Matter: Model specific analysis of a SIMP Framework

 Next we choose to illustrate the importance of $\lambda_\chi$ parameter of the model.
-In Fig.~\ref{fig:lam-chi}, we show the available parameter space of the model in $m_{\chi}-Y_{\chi\phi}$ plane for different choices of $\lambda_{\chi}$ from relic density, unitarity and self scattering cross-section.
-Interestingly, we see that a common parameter space is available even after choosing $\lambda_\chi=0.1$.
-Finally, we show the importance of having the additional scalar ($\phi$) in our model to yield a larger parameter space from all the constraints.
-This is shown in Fig.~\ref{fig:lam-chi12} in $m_\chi-\lambda_\chi$ plane, where in the left plot we scan our model and in the right panel the case in absence of $\phi$ is demonstrated.
-We clearly identify that while our model (left) can have a large range of DM masses allowed by the freedom of choosing large $\lambda_\chi$, the model in absence of $\phi$, leaves in a constrained region with DM mass ranging between $30-80$ MeV.
+In Fig.~\ref{fig:lam-chi}, we show the available parameter space in $m_{\chi}-Y_{\chi\phi}$ plane for different choices of $\lambda_{\chi}$.
+Interestingly, we see that a common parameter space $3_{\rm DM} \to 2_{\rm DM}$ available even after choosing $\lambda_\chi=0.1$.
+Finally, we demonstrate the effect of additional scalar ($\phi$) in our model to yield a larger parameter space viable from all the constraints in $m_\chi-\lambda_\chi$ plane, shown in Fig.~\ref{fig:lam-chi12}.
+In the left plot we scan our model and in the right panel the case in absence of $\phi$ is presented.
+It is easily understood that the allowed parameter space is dependent on the choice of $m_{h_1}$ as a light mediator of DM number density depletion processes and $Y_{\chi \phi}$, DM-mediator coupling.
+When $Y_{\chi \phi}\to 0$ and $m_{h_1}>m_\chi$, the model naturally reduces to the case when there is no additional scalar (here $\phi$) present in the set up; compare grey bands on left and right panel figures.
+As we increase $Y_{\chi \phi}$ to a sizeable value within self interaction and unitarity bound (see Fig. \ref{fig:bullet}), with the freedom of choosing $m_{h_1}$ as light as $0.05 m_\chi$, the allowed parameter space spans from grey to red region (left panel).
+As a result, we see that in our model, we can allow for a larger range of self coupling $\lambda_\chi$ with allowed DM mass ranging between $30-180$ MeV due to the presence of additional light scalar.